Ferries to Corsica

 For campers, for example, Corsica Ferries offers “Camping on Board”: you sleep in your own motorhome or camper on the car deck during the crossing (only available on certain night connections and by prior arrangement).

-• Book early: Prices rise in line with demand.
+• Book early: Prices rise with demand.
 Early bookers secure the best prices and cabin options.

 • Note the check-in time: Allow enough of a buffer – most shipping companies require you to check in at least 60 to 90 minutes before departure, with motorhomes usually even earlier.

 • Catering on board: Many Ferries have restaurants, cafés and stores on board.
-However, you can also bring your own snacks.
+You can also bring your own snacks.

 • Traveling with pets: In addition to dog crates, many ships also offer pet-friendly cabins.
-Remember to bring a vaccination certificate and lead.
+Remember your vaccination certificate and leash.

 • Avoid motion sickness: If you are sensitive, tablets or special wristbands can help against seasickness.

-Traveling to Corsica with your own vehicle and Ferry produces less CO₂ per person than a comparable flight.
+Traveling to Corsica in your own vehicle and by Ferries produces less CO₂ per person than a comparable flight.
 Corsica Linea in particular relies on modern ships with lower-emission drives.
 Some shipping companies are also investing in LNG technology and shore power connections to reduce emissions in port.

 TOP excursion destinations to Corsica

-In Corsica’s capital Ajaccio, Napoleon Bonaparte was born in 1769.
-Statues and street names still commemorate the city’s most famous son.
+Napoleon Bonaparte was born in Corsica’s capital Ajaccio in 1769.
+To this day, statues and street names commemorate the city’s most famous son.
 The boulevards and squares exude urban flair.
-The citadel, the old town and Napoleon’s birthplace delight culturally interested visitors, while white sandy beaches invite you to swim.
+The citadel, old town and Napoleon’s birthplace delight culturally interested visitors, while white sandy beaches invite you to swim.

 The cityscape of the coastal town of Calvi is dominated by the towering citadel.
 Here in the upper town is the old town with its mighty fortification walls.
-The lower town delights with a lively harbour promenade and five kilometres of sandy beach.
+The lower town boasts a lively harbor promenade and five kilometers of sandy beach.

 The location of the coastal town of Bonifacio is absolutely unique.
-The citadel and the old town are situated on a white chalk cliff.
+The citadel and old town lie on a white chalk cliff.
 Visitors enter the medieval part of the city through the mighty Genoese Gate.

-In the heart of the island, Corte is worth a visit.
-The citadel overlooks the city and invites you to stroll through the historic part.
-Hikes lead into picturesque river valleys, where countless pools invite you to bathe in front of an impressive natural backdrop.
+In the heart of the island, Corte is well worth a visit.
+The citadel towers over the city and invites you to take a stroll through the historic part.
+Hikes lead into picturesque river valleys, where countless pools invite you to swim against an impressive natural backdrop.

-On hot summer days, the Fango Valley offers wonderfully refreshing holiday moments.
-Here, the river Fango meanders through rocks and stones, forming crystal clear pools, refreshing waterfalls and nature-sculpted slides and loungers.
+On hot summer days, the Fango Valley offers wonderfully refreshing vacation moments.
+Here, the river Fango meanders through stones and rocks, forming crystal-clear pools, refreshing waterfalls and slides and loungers shaped by nature.

-The Cap Corse – the index finger of Corsica – offers its visitors besides picturesque villages, wineries, wonderful views and fantastic beaches also the largest number of Genoese watchtowers.
-Once they were built to protect against pirates, optical signals served as a warning system at that time.
+The Cap Corse – the index finger of Corsica – offers visitors the largest number of Genoese watchtowers in addition to picturesque villages, wineries, magnificent views and beautiful beaches.
+They were once erected to protect against pirates, with optical signals serving as a warning system.

-With a considerable height of 2,706 metres, Monte Cinto is the highest elevation in Corsica.
+At an impressive height of 2,706 meters, Monte Cinto is the highest point in Corsica.
 The challenging mountain tour up to the summit is rewarded with unique views.

-The Parc Naturel Régional de la Corse covers one third of the island.
-The aim is to preserve the richness of species, over 800 animal species find a protected habitat here.
+The Parc Naturel Régional de la Corse covers a third of the island.
+The aim is to preserve the biodiversity, with over 800 animal species finding a protected habitat here.
 Eagles, puffins and mouflons can be spotted in the nature park.

 Entry requirements